Laumania/FireworksMania.ModTools/README.md

 For a newly created EntityDefinition, you can see this field it set to: INSERT UNIQUE DEFINITION ID

-> You CAN put in your own here but I recommend, just using the helper method I have added, that give it and id that match the filename.
+> You CAN put in your own id here, but I recommend using the context menu method I have added that give it an Id that match the filename.

 Right click in the top of the Inspector.